Szeccsa/Szeccsa/README.md

         <summary>Languages I speak</summary>
           <div align="center">
             <p>Hungarian - As primary,</br>
-            English - As secondary,</br>
+            English - As secondary (2014-),</br>
-            Chinese - Learned for one year, got a certification but forgot everything,</br>
+            Chinese - Learned for one year, got a certification but forgot everything (2015-2016),</br>
-            Spanish - Learned for one year, not finished learning it,</br>
+            Spanish - Learned for one year, ended up with a B but forgot the most (2022-2023),</br>
-            Currently learning German - Weil es einfach ist und Spaß macht!</p>
+            Currently learning German - Weil es einfach ist und Spaß macht!
+(2023-)</p>
           </div>
       </details>
 </details>